simonvh/fluff/docs/usage.rst

 Usage
 =====

 You can try fluff with an example dataset from ENCODE.
-To download the files just visit https://figshare.com/articles/fluff_example_data/3113728 and click ``Download all``
+To download the files just visit https://figshare.com/articles/fluff_example_data/3113728 and click ``Download all``.
-Once is downloaded, unzip it and go to the directory.
-Inside you will find 6 BAM files, with their indexes, and a BED file
+Once the download is done, unzip it and go to the directory.
+Inside you will find 6 BAM files, with their indexes, and a BED file.

 Quick fluff heatmap example
 ---------------------------